Tom Caplen: Early life

 Caplen was born at Rusthall near Tunbridge Wells in Kent in 1879, the son of Walter and Sarah (née Tribe) Caplen.
 His father was a school teacher, and Caplen was educated privately at Scotsford House school.
 From 1895 he played cricket for Kent's Second XI, making his debut aged 15 against Middlesex Second XI at Tonbridge.
 The following season, aged 16, he took 13 wickets in the same fixture, eight for 39 in Middlesex's first innings and five for 67 in their second.

 After leaving school in 1896, Caplen was apprenticed with the mining engineering company, Holman Brothers at Camborne in Cornwall.
-He played his only first-class cricket match the following summer, appearing for Kent against MCC at Lord's in May 1897.
+He played his only first-class cricket match the following summer, appearing for Kent against Marylebone Cricket Club (MCC) at Lord's in May 1897.
 Playing as an amateur, and described as "a right-handed medium paced bowler of Tunbridge Wells", he took two wickets and, batting last in both of Kent's innings, made scores of five not out and one.
 The Daily News reported that he "did not meet with much success" but that he had "a good, easy delivery" and was "given a fair trial" bowling.

 In Cornwall, Caplen, who was described some years later as "very well-known on the cricket field", played club cricket for Camborne.
 He was regarded as one of the best fast bowlers in the county, and made one Minor Counties Championship appearance for Cornwall in 1898, taking three wickets against Glamorgan at Swansea.
 (Note: Cornwall did not play in the Minor Counties Championship until 1904.
-In both 1897 and 1898 the county side played two matches against Glamorgan, all four of which were counted in Glamorgan's Championship points tally.)
+In both 1897 and 1898 the county team played two matches against Glamorgan, all four of which were counted in Glamorgan's Championship points tally.)
 Following his three-year apprenticeship, he enrolled at the Camborne School of Mines.
 He played other cricket matches for Cornwall during his time in the county, and made one further appearance for Kent Second XI, taking five wickets against Sussex Second XI in an 1899 match at Tunbridge Wells.
 During the same summer he took ten wickets in an innings for Tunbridge Wells Cricket Club in a club match, and in 1900 was Cornwall's leading wicket-taker, with 44 wickets.
 His club performances in 1900 included six wickets for four runs against St Ives, including four wickets taken in successive balls, ten wickets across two innings for a total of four runs, including another hat trick, against Leedstown District, seven wickets against Falmouth, including a hat trick in the first over of the innings, and five wickets for 14 runs against Truro College.

 After he graduated in 1900, Caplen left the county, The Cornishman considering that he would be "greatly missed", having done "yeoman service" for Camborne.
 He spent some time as an assayer in London and played some cricket for Tunbridge Wells, taking 12 wickets in a match against Hastings in 1901, before taking up a position as an assistant manager at the Vizianagram Mining Company in India.